 These dashboards can be built selectively, to suit your role.
 You can book/approve annual leave, submit an expense form, raise a purchase order, and buy office supplies, to name a few examples.
 Activities like data entry, next steps, and task assignment can all be automated.
 And performance can easily be monitored with the most important KPIs always on show.

-MyWorkplace integrates with our Cloud HR and Advanced Financials solutions.
+MyWorkplace integrates with our HR software, Advanced HR, as well as our Cloud-based accounting software, Advanced Financials.
 So, any HR and finance teams already using these systems can gain the advantages that come with a seamless working environment.

-If you’re looking to increase productivity in your workplace, and want to reap the benefits that come with this, be sure to read more about MyWorkplace, our game-changing platform that’s perfect for busy HR and finance teams.
+If you’re looking to increase productivity in your workplace, and want to reap the benefits that come with this, be sure to read more about our game-changing workplace productivity tool, MyWorkplace, which is perfect for busy HR and finance teams.